BrailleSC/wjennings_portfolio/README.md

 -- July 2025 -- Airbnb Revenue Analysis (2016 Data) [(./airbnb_analysis_2016)] -- Used Airbnb calendar and listings data to build a linear regression model predicting yearly revenue based on number of bedrooms, bathrooms, and review scores.
 Includes cleaned visualizations and discussion.

+-- July 2025 -- eSports Tournament Match ELO System (Work In Progress) -- So far I have created an ETL Pipeline in Python to webscrape bracket data from the Start.GG API to load into a PostgreSQL relational database built of my own design.
+Currently working on applying an ELO system that will rank players based on their tournament matches.

 -- *(More coming soon)* | Stay tuned for upcoming work in SQL, Tableau dashboards, and exploratory data projects.

 **Tools Used**